Sir Isaac Coffin, 1st Baronet: Family and early life

-Isaac Coffin was born in Boston, Massachusetts on 16 May 1759, into what would prove to be a strong loyalist family.
+Isaac Coffin was born in Boston, Province of Massachusetts Bay, on 16 May 1759, into what would prove to be a strong American Loyalist family.
 He was the fourth and youngest son of the paymaster of the customs in the port, Nathaniel Coffin.
 His father descended from Tristram Coffin, who immigrated to Massachusetts from Devon in 1642.
 His mother was Elizabeth, the daughter of the merchant Henry Barnes, of Boston.
 He attended the Boston Latin School.
 He first appeared on the books of the 74-gun HMS Captain as an able seaman in October 1771, while Captain was at Boston under the command of Captain Thomas Symonds, and is recorded as having transferred to the brig HMS Gaspée under Lieutenant William Hunter at Rhode Island in May 1773.
 However it is more likely that he did not enter the service until October 1773, joining George Montagu, captain of HMS Kingfisher.
 Montagu was the son of Rear-Admiral John Montagu, then commander in chief on the North American station.
 He later followed George Montagu aboard HMS Fowey.

 Coffin was commissioned lieutenant on 18 August 1776 while serving aboard the brig HMS Diligent under Lieutenant Edmund Dod at Halifax, but was not able to take up the rank immediately.
 Instead he joined the 50-gun HMS Romney as a midshipman in September 1776, the Romney then being at Newfoundland.
 In June 1778 he moved aboard the 50-gun HMS Europa, still as a midshipman.
 He finally received a posting as a lieutenant in October 1778, aboard the cutter Placentia.
 He briefly served as a volunteer aboard Captain Thomas Pasley's ship HMS Sibyl, and from there moved in June 1779 to the armed ship Pincon, serving on the Labrador coast.
 The Pincon was wrecked in August 1779, and in November he was moved aboard the 50-gun HMS Adamant under Captain Gideon Johnstone as her second lieutenant.
 The Adamant was then being completed at Liverpool, with Coffin helping to oversee work.
 He was involved in a number of accidents during the final phases of work, but was able to get her ready to sail to Plymouth under a jury-rig by June 1780.
 He went out with Adamant to North America the following month as a convoy escort, and in February 1781 transferred to the 90-gun HMS London, flagship of Rear-Admiral Sir Thomas Graves.
 Coffin's time aboard London was brief, and in March he moved aboard the 74-gun HMS Royal Oak, under Captain Swiney.
 Royal Oak was the flagship of Vice-Admiral Mariot Arbuthnot at the Battle of Cape Henry on 16 March, and Coffin acted as Arbuthnot's signal lieutenant.